 Night sky in Bonn this midnight

-The white objects depict predicted positions for larger planetoids or planets.
+The white objects depict predicted positions for minor or larger planets.

 The blue band is a density band (logarithmic scale) for known, mostly very small, asteroids on the sky; it typically comprises several 100k objects.
 As most of the asteroids are in the ecliptic plane of the solar system, the band highlights the ecliptic on the sky.